Home Learn EPF vs PPF vs VPF: Which is the Difference?

 What is EPF?

 EPF, or Employee Provident Fund, is a retirement savings scheme for employees in India.
 It is a portion of your salary that you and your employer contribute every month.
-The money you put into EPF is meant to grow over time and provide financial security for your retirement.
+The money you put into an EPF is meant to grow over time and provide financial security for your retirement.
 EPF offers tax benefits and the accumulated amount can be withdrawn when you retire or meet certain conditions.

 What is VPF?